legend-exp/remage/docs/manual/output.md

 By default this output scheme writes out all steps in the registered sensitive HPGe detectors.
 The following properties of each hit are recorded (by default):

-- _time_: The global time of the hit,
+- `time`: The global time of the hit,
-- _particle_: the PDG code of the particle,
+- `particle`: the PDG code of the particle,
-- _xloc_, _yloc_, _zloc_: the global position,
+- `xloc`, `yloc`, `zloc`: the global position,
-- _evtid_ : the index of the Geant4 event,
+- `evtid_`: the index of the Geant4 event,
-- _edep_: the deposited energy,
+- `edep`: the deposited energy,
-- _dist_to_surf_: the distance of the hit from the detector surface.
+- `dist_to_surf`: the distance of the hit from the detector surface.

 By default all floating point fields are saved with 64-bit (double) precision.
-The precision of the energy and or position / distance fields can be reduced to 32-bit with the macro commands:
+The precision of the energy and or position / distance fields can be reduced to 32-bit with the macro commands (docs [position]<project:../rmg-commands.md#rmgoutputgermaniumstoresingleprecisionposition>, [energy]<project:../rmg-commands.md#rmgoutputgermaniumstoresingleprecisionenergy>):

-`/RMG/Output/Germanium/StoreSinglePrecisionPosition true`
+`RMG/Output/Germanium/StoreSinglePrecisionPosition`

 and,

-`/RMG/Output/Germanium/StoreSinglePrecisionEnergy true`
+`/RMG/Output/Germanium/StoreSinglePrecisionEnergy`

-It is possible to also store the track id and parent track id of each step with:
+It is possible to also store the track id and parent track id of each step with ([link]<project:../rmg-commands.md#rmgoutputgermaniumstoretrackid>):

-`/RMG/Output/Germanium/StoreTrackID true`
+`/RMG/Output/Germanium/StoreTrackID`

 As mentioned earlier output schemes also provide a mechanism for filtering events.
 One useful option is to only write out events in which energy